sahildua2305/ping-check/README.md

-# Internet Check (ping) Indicator
+# Ping Check Indicator
-App Indicator that keeps pinging a particular server and shows the ping status in menu bar so that you never have to manually check for ping status..
+App Indicator that keeps pinging a particular server and shows the ping status in menu bar so that you never have to manually check for ping status.

 ## Features:
  * Pause/resume the ping check operation